 Group accommodation dates correspond with the program dates listed above.

 Flight: Students purchase their own international travel to coincide with program dates.
-Please note that the course begins in São Paulo and ends in Rio de Janeiro, so be sure to book your airline ticket accordingly.
-The domestic airline bookings within Brazil are booked centrally (not by the student) and this cost is included in the course activity fee.
+Please note that the course the course may begin and end in different cities; participants will be provided with the exact details so that they are able to book their airline ticket accordingly.
+Domestic airline bookings within Brazil are booked centrally (not by the student) and this cost is included in the course activity fee.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

-Visa: U.S. Citizens need a visa to enter Brazil.
+Visa: U.S. Citizens do not need a visa to enter Brazil.
 Other nationalities: please consult NYU's Office of Global Services and check with the Brazilian consulate for details.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.